On arrival in Tasmania, arrangements will be made for your transport to the government-managed quarantine facility.

 This fee does not apply if you are directed into a government-managed quarantine facility because you are a close contact of a case and do not have a suitable premises to quarantine at.

 Unaccompanied minors may be approved to quarantine in their normal residence by the Deputy State Controller.

 Meals will be provided to your room if you are in government-managed accommodation.

 Consideration will be given to food requirements based on specific dietary needs, cultural restrictions and personal preference.

 You are welcome to use delivery take away services such as Uber Eats or other take away delivery at your own cost so long as it is “no-contact delivery”.
 This means your driver can drop your food off without seeing you – for example, at your door or at your hotel reception.
 You must advise your hotel reception if you are expecting a delivery.

 If you need to access other medical care that is not directly related to coronavirus symptoms, please contact HealthDirect on 1800 022 222.
 Please tell your HealthDirect operator that you are currently in quarantine in government-managed accommodation.
 If you are advised through HealthDirect that you need emergency care you should immediately dial Triple Zero (000) and advise of your condition as well as the fact you are in quarantine.

-If your need for medical care is non-urgent but still requires GP access within the 14 days that you are in quarantine, please contact the hotel reception who will liaise with the appropriate authorities to make necessary arrangements.
+If your need for medical care is non-urgent but still requires GP access within the 14 days that you are in quarantine, please speak to the hotel reception who will contact the appropriate authorities to make the necessary arrangements.
 If you require specific medication, please speak to the hotel reception who will liaise with the appropriate authorities to make necessary arrangements.